Can You Use WD40 On Bike Brakes?

 Yes, you can use the WD40 Bike Degreaser on your bicycle’s brakes.

 The WD40 Bike Degreaser is an excellent product for maintaining the pristine condition of your bike’s disc brake rotors.
+The manufacturer endorses it as a great product for cleaning the disc brakes.

-Contrary to popular belief, your bike’s braking system will not be completely ruined if you spray a small amount of WD-40 on your brakes.
-Before thinking of throwing away the old, grease-stained brakes and getting a new one, attempt to save your brakes one last time.
+Before throwing away the old, grease-stained brakes and getting a new one, try to save your brakes one last time.
 If none of the above solutions work, and your bike brakes are still out of order, you may have to replace them!

 Related reading: How To Fix Squeaky Bike Brakes?